Garrett-Productions/sockets_w_ciso/clientSideSockets.readme.md

 * create state using thr socket
 * state for messages
 const {socket} =useState(is('8000')) // this is the backbone of our backend, this gets our socket server to create the handshake between client and server
-* as soon as this component loads, in useEffect, whenever socket changes we want the useEffect to run, put that in dpeendency array
+* as soon as this component loads, in useEffect, whenever socket changes we want the useEffect to run, put that in dependency array
+* in useEffect what do we want to listen for? event, that you passed into the server to the socket.on function... ('chat-message') now we listen to it on the client side, same way